Key Takeaways

 For most LLCs, Form LLC-4/7 is the correct document.
 Do not use the short form, LLC-4/8, unless your LLC has not conducted any business during its existence.
 As with the certificate of dissolution, there is no filing fee unless you deliver the document in person or want expedited service.

-If you need help with dissolving an LLC in California, you can post your legal need on UpCounsel's marketplace.
+If you need help with how to close an llc in california, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.